bkdotcom/PHPDebugConsole/README.md

     }
 }
 ```
-Alternatively, [download a release](https://github.com/bkdotcom/debug/releases) or clone this repository, then require or include its `Debug.php` file
+Alternatively, [download a release](https://github.com/bkdotcom/debug/releases) or clone this repository, then require `src/Debug/Debug.php`

 See http://www.bradkent.com/php/debug for more information